 Air fryers use perforated baskets, wire racks, and ceramic plates to circulate hot air around the food.
 The hot air can get as hot as 400 degrees Fahrenheit to ensure foods are browned on the outside and moist on the inside.
 To give you an easier time, the best air fryers come with preset functions at the push of a button for common foods.

-A basket air fryer is one of the most common air fryers to use.
-They feature a larger capacity to cook as much food as you want.
-They also feature racks to separate different types of food so you can cook them at different temperature settings.
+A basket air fryer is one of the most often used air fryers.
+They have a greater capacity for cooking as much food as you like.
+They also have racks to separate different types of food, allowing you to cook them at different temperatures.

 How Much Electricity Does an Air Fryer Use?

-The wattage that an air fryer consumes is usually listed on the product information label.
-Most of the time, you will notice that the average air fryer uses between 800 to 1800 watts, and the exact wattage depends on the fryer itself.
-Of course, this means that the electricity consumption of an air fryer depends on its size.
+The watts that an air fryer uses is often indicated on the product information label.
+Most air fryers utilize between 800 and 1800 watts, with the actual wattage depending on the fryer.
+Of course, this means that the amount of power consumed by an air fryer varies with its size.

-Considering these figures are exactly half the wattage pull of the average full-size oven, it is safe to project that the air fryer will use roughly half as much electricity to operate.
-Generally, an air fryer uses about 3-5 kWh of electricity per hour of use.
-If you use your air fryer for an hour daily, you can expect it to add about $0.30-$0.50 to your monthly power bill.
+Given that these values are exactly half the power pull of the average full-size oven, it is reasonable to assume that the air fryer will consume nearly half as much electricity to function.
+Typically, an air fryer consumes 3-5 kWh of power per hour of operation.
+If you use your air fryer for an hour per day, it will add around $0.30-$0.50 to your monthly power cost.

 Image Source: conserveenergyfuture.com